aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

     Stream objectStream = Stream.of(100, 200, 300);
     objectStream.forEach(value -> System.out.println(value));

-You can create streams using `StreamBuilder`, which is usually more efficient than the previous examples because it doesn't need to use an array or `ArrayList` as a buffer when adding elements to the stream.
+You can also create streams using `StreamBuilder`, which is usually more efficient than the previous examples because it doesn't need to use an array or `ArrayList` as a buffer when adding elements to the stream.

 ```java
 Stream.Builder<String> stringStreamBuilder = Stream.builder();